 E. 9th Street

 E. 9th Street Improvements: 1st Avenue to Quarry Road

-This project will enhance the E. 9th Street corridor with the addition of landscaped center medians, new north-south crosswalks, curb bump outs to establish parallel parking areas, completion of the brick paver streetscape along the south side of E. 9th Street, and conversion of the E. 9th Street & E. 2nd Avenue intersection into a four-leg roundabout.
+This two-phase project enhances the E. 9th Street corridor with the addition of landscaped center medians, new north-south crosswalks, curb bump outs to establish parallel parking areas, completion of the brick paver streetscape along the south side of E. 9th Street, and conversion of the E. 9th Street & E. 2nd Avenue intersection into a four-leg roundabout.

 Phase 1: Mid October-December 2019 (Complete)

 Construction on this stretch of E. 9th Street included:

 - Two raised center medians west of E. 2nd Avenue to create a dedicated eastbound left turn lane onto Ponseti Way.

 - Southerly halves of two north-south crosswalks.

 - Curb bump outs and select brick paver replacement along the south side of E. 9th Street, east of E. 2nd Avenue, to better define the parallel parking stalls.

 - New driveway just west of the current driveway used by both the Johnson County Historical Society and the Antique Car Museum of Iowa.
 The driveway extends along the east side of Xtream Arena.
 The museum parking lot will connect to this driveway.